Undergraduate and graduate students

 • A Driver of Economic Growth

 The University boasts two campuses in Ontario and is currently building a third one to serve the expanding needs of these dynamic cities and regions.
 Our comprehensive Keele campus features state-of-the-art learning and research facilities located in the heart of the GTA.
 Glendon campus is located in midtown Toronto and is uniquely specialized in offering bilingual and French-language programs.
-In 2023, the York University Markham Centre Campus (MCC) will open its doors and offer students innovative programs focusing on technology and entrepreneurship to meet the emerging labour market and research needs of the region.
+In 2023, the York University Markham Campus (MC) will open its doors and offer students innovative programs focusing on technology and entrepreneurship to meet the emerging labour market and research needs of the region.

 By enrolment, York is the second largest university in Ontario and the third largest in Canada.
 The University employs 1,670 full-time faculty and 5,205 staff.

 What makes York truly unique is the way it pairs research and learning excellence with a deep commitment to inclusion, community engagement, and social and economic justice.
 York opens the doors of higher education to traditionally under-represented groups – first-generation students, students with disabilities, mature students and individuals from marginalized groups.
 The transformative impact of a York education creates social and economic opportunity for these individuals, their families and their communities.
 We also seek to push our scholarship and innovation into the neighbourhoods, cities and regions we serve, building more prosperous, inclusive and resilient communities.